James Buchanan (minister)

 James Buchanan (1804–1870) was a preacher and theological writer.
-He was born in 1804 at Paisley, and studied at the university of Glasgow.
-In 1827 he was ordained Church of Scotland minister of Roslin, near Edinburgh, and in 1828 he was translated to the large and important charge of North Leith.
-In this charge he attained great fame as a preacher, being remarkable or a clear, vigorous, and flowing style, a graceful manner, a vein of thrilling tenderness, broken from time to time by passionate appeals, all in the most pronounced evangelic strain.
-In 1840 Buchanan was translated to the High Church (St. Giles’), Edinburgh, and in 1843, after the disruption, he became first minister of St. Stephen‘s Free Church.
-In 1845 he was appointed professor of apologetics in the New College (Free church), Edinburgh, and in 1847, on the death of Dr. Chalmers, he was transferred to the chair of systematic theology, continuing there till his resignation in 1868.
+He was born in 1804 at Paisley, and studied at the University of Glasgow.
+In 1827 he was ordained Church of Scotland minister of Roslin, near Edinburgh, and in 1828 he was translated to charge of North Leith.
+In 1840 Buchanan was translated to the High Church (St. Giles’), Edinburgh, and in 1843, after the Disruption, he became first minister of St. Stephen's Free Church.
+In 1845 he was appointed professor of apologetics in the New College (Free church), Edinburgh, and in 1847, on the death of Dr. Thomas Chalmers, he was transferred to the chair of systematic theology, continuing there till his resignation in 1868.

 Life

 James Buchanan was born in Paisley on 14 April 1804 as the eldest son of James Buchanan, a wine merchant.
 He was educated at Paisley Grammar School.

 After studies at Glasgow University and Edinburgh University, he was licensed to preach as a Church of Scotland minister by the Presbytery of Paisley in 1826.

 He was ordained as a minister of the Church of Scotland at Roslin in November 1827 and translated the North Leith Parish Church in September 1828 in place of Walter Foggo Ireland, where he attained great fame as a preacher.
 In 1840, Buchanan was called to second charge of St Giles Cathedral in Edinburgh, in place of George Husband Baird.
 In this role he was under Rev Robert Gordon in first charge.

 In the Disruption of 1843 he left the established church and joined the Free Church of Scotland.
 From 1843 to 1845 he was minister of the Free High Church of Edinburgh then moved to St Stephen's Free Church in Stockbridge, Edinburgh in 1845.
 From May 1845, he was additionally appointed as Professor of Apologetics at the newly-built New College of the Free Church on the Mound in central Edinburgh.
 In 1847 he succeeded Thomas Chalmers as Professor of Systematic Theology, which he held until 1868 when he retired.

 He received an honorary Doctor of Divinity (DD) from Princeton University in 1844 and an honorary Doctor of Laws (LLD) from Glasgow University in 1852.

 He died on 19 April 1870 at 51 Lauriston Place, Edinburgh.
 He is buried in the north-east section of the Grange Cemetery, facing the main north path.